 A cover letter, also referred to as a letter of application, accompanies your resume.
-Cover letters are important because they serve as a first impression of your application materials, and they reflect your writing skills.
+Cover letters are important because they serve as a first impression of your application materials.
+They also reflect your writing skills.

 Cover letters serve multiple purposes, including:

 - Expressing your personality, skills, experience and enthusiasm for the position

 - Providing support for your candidacy that is not covered by your resume